flatironinstitute/disBatch/Readme.md

 Various log files will be created as the run unfolds:

 * `TaskFileName_134504_status.txt`: status of each task (details below)
-* `TaskFileName_134504_failed.txt`: The `_failed.txt` file contains commands that failed in a format suitable for using with another disBatch invocation.
-Of course, it is a very good idea to determine the cause of failures before resubmitting them.
 * `disBatch_134504_driver.txt` (can be changed with `-l`), `TaskFileName_134504_worker032_engine.txt`:
   The disBatch log files contain details mostly of interest in case of a problem with disBatch itself.
 These can generally be ignored by end